LA Intentional Community Opportunities

 In Other Los Angeles Area Intentional & Shared Housing Communities:

-Mar Vista available August 1, 2013.
+Mar Vista – (possibly on-going).
 I’ve volunteered a lot at the Learning Garden the last six months.
 I’m at the east end of Mar Vista, by Palms Middle School, near Palms and overland.
 We have a nice two bedroom apt.
 I work from home as a health intuitive.
 Two people okay.
 All utils+wifi internet paid.
 Communal two bedroom apartment.
 Shared bath.
 Full kitchen.
 Residential section north-west from Overland & Palms 90034.
 Clean ground floor apartment with beautiful wood floors.
 No pets, we tried.
 No garage parking.
 Street parking.
 Terrific bus service to all colleges.
 Who’s there now?
 One cook in last quarter of culinary school.
 One self-employed Health Intuitive/author working from home, veteran of Eastwind and Prana, two large intentional communities. – Health Intuitive Bruce Dickson, MSS, MA Initial gift session to anyone who has not worked with me before, professionally.
 Skype: selfhealingcoach Home office:

 Bruce Dickson 310-280-1176